iwangjian/Midi-Tuning/README.md

     --gold_file data/light/light_test_unseen.jsonl
 ```

 To measure the consistency probability, you can first download the `BERT-base-uncased` model from [Hugging Face](https://huggingface.co/google-bert/bert-base-uncased) and put all the files into the `pretrained/bert-base-uncased` directory.
-Then, you can run the following command to build a consistency estimator:
+Then, you can run the following commands to build a consistency estimator:
 ```bash
 # training
 python src/detector/run.py --data_dir data/${DATASET_NAME} \